uc-cdis/gen3-helm/CONTRIBUTING.md

 The PR:
 - contains a brief description of what it changes and/or adds
 - passes status checks
-- If there are changes to the charts, it bumps the chart versions
+- If there are changes to the charts, the release preview in the job summary looks right (chart versions are derived at release time -- do not bump them by hand)

 To merge the PR: